minicomp/ed/documentation.md

 ## Installing Ed: Robust

 The first step to install Ed is to download the source files from GitHub.
-To do so you must have git installed in your computer.
+To do so you must have git installed on your computer.
 You probably have git already, but if you don't, here are [some great instructions](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) to get you started.
 Mac users may want to ensure they have [Xcode](https://developer.apple.com/xcode/) and its command line tools installed.
 To check if git is running on your system enter the following line on your terminal (remember to ignore the $):

 ~~~ bash
 $ git --version